Toronto Coach Terminal: Location

-The Toronto Coach Terminal is located one block west of Dundas subway station and is connected to it via the underground PATH network.
+The Toronto Coach Terminal is located one block west of Dundas subway station and was connected to it via the underground PATH network.
 It is also about the same distance from St. Patrick subway station.
 The bus platforms are located on Edward Street, on the west side of the terminal building.
 A small side entrance on the west side of Elizabeth Street is connected to the main concourse area on Bay Street by a corridor behind the bus platforms.

 Nearby landmarks include the Toronto Eaton Centre, the Atrium on Bay, the Hospital for Sick Children, and the Toronto City Hall and Nathan Phillips Square.
 It is also within walking distance of Chinatown.